dnelson86/arepo/documentation/source/config-options.md

 **RECOMPUTE_POTENTIAL_IN_SNAPSHOT**

-Needed for postprocess option 18 that can be used to calculate potential values for a snapshot.
+Needed for post-processing option 18 that can be used to calculate potential values for a snapshot.

 -----